Introduction: Keep the couch you love while saying goodbye to flame retardants

 What else can I do to reduce flame retardants in my home?

-You can decrease exposure to some toxics by washing hands frequently and reducing house dust through wet mopping, dusting with a damp cloth, and vacuuming with a HEPA filter.
+You can also decrease exposure to some toxics by washing hands frequently and reducing house dust through wet mopping, dusting with a damp cloth, and vacuuming with a HEPA filter.
 View our flier: Tips to Reduce Toxics in Your Home.

 - CBS5 ConsumerWatch: Chemical-free couch foam now available (video)